appbaseio/Docs/src/datamodel.md

 moviesRef.on('edge_added', function(error, eRef, eSnap) {
 });
 ```
-Notice that the if there are 'N' number of existing edges, the callback will be called 'N' times, each time with a new edge.
+Notice that the if there are 'N' number of existing edges, the callback will be called 'N' times.

 `eRef` here is the Appbase Reference to the outVertex, and `eSnap` is the snapshot of the edge.
 Edge Snapshot is the snapshot of the data stored with the edge, mainly the _priority_ of the edge. `eSnap.priority()` will give you the priority.
 It does NOT give you the _properties_ of the outVertex.
 To fetch the properties of the out vertex, you should listen for _properties_ event on `eRef`.